Glossary

 ABI

 Application Binary Interface.
-It's a JSON-formatted description of how to interact with a smart contract on a blockchain, typically Ethereum.
-The ABI defines the contract's functions, their inputs and outputs, allowing other programs or users to call the contract's functions correctly.
+A JSON-formatted description of how to interact with a smart contract on a blockchain, typically Ethereum.
+The ABI defines the contract's functions, their inputs and outputs, and allows other programs or users to call the contract's functions correctly.
+ABIs are essential for interacting with EVM-compatible blockchains.

 block number

 A unique identifier for a block in the blockchain.
-It's a number that increases sequentially as new blocks are added to the blockchain.
-Each block contains a number of transactions, and the block number is used to identify the block that contains a specific transaction.
+It's a number that increases sequentially as new blocks are added.
+Each block contains a set of transactions, and the block number is used to identify the block that contains a specific transaction.
+Sometimes referred to as "level" in DipDup.

 callback

 A function with a specific signature used in event handling.
-In DipDup there are two types of callbacks, handlers and hooks.
+In DipDup, there are two types of callbacks: handlers and hooks.
+Callbacks are invoked automatically by the framework in response to blockchain events or lifecycle events.

 config

-A configuration file which defines a project's structure, settings, environment configurations, and other metadata.
-Examples include pyproject.toml in Python, compose.yaml in Docker Compose.
-DipDup projects start with dipdup.yaml file in the project's root.
+A configuration file that defines a project's structure, settings, environment configurations, and other metadata.
+Examples include pyproject.toml in Python and compose.yaml in Docker Compose.
+DipDup projects start with a dipdup.yaml file in the project's root.
 See the full reference.

 context

-In DipDup, an object passed as a first argument to all callbacks.
-Provides access to the current state of the indexer and various methods to interact with it.
+In DipDup, an object that passed as the first argument to all callbacks.
+It provides access to the current state of the indexer and various methods to interact with it, such as raw database access, logging, and utility functions.

 datasource